 - Everything we do is designed to ensure positive & successful adult life chances for our students (not just ‘next steps’).

 The school is located in 21 acres of peaceful and beautiful woodland and we are proud of the high quality and well maintained learning environment we have created, including many specialist resources and teaching areas.
-Carwarden House Community School and Sixth Form grounds are owned by Surrey County Council.
+Carwarden House Community School and grounds are owned by Surrey County Council but leased to our Multi Academy Trust.